Partner Terms of Appointment

 9.1.
 Each party undertakes in relation to the other party’s Confidential Information to maintain the same in confidence and not to make any commercial use thereof or use the same for the benefit of any third party other than pursuant to this Agreement.

 9.2.
-Each party shall notify the other party if any of its staff connected with the provision or receipt of the Products or Services becomes aware of any unauthorised disclosure of any Confidential Information and shall afford reasonable assistance to the other party, at that other party’s reasonable cost, in connection with any enforcement proceedings which that other party may elect to bring against any person.
+Each party shall notify the other party if any of its staff connected with the provision or receipt of the Products or Services becomes aware of any unauthorized disclosure of any Confidential Information and shall afford reasonable assistance to the other party, at that other party’s reasonable cost, in connection with any enforcement proceedings which that other party may elect to bring against any person.

 9.3.
 The terms of this Agreement may not be disclosed by the Partner (other than to its legal advisors) without the prior written consent of Smoothwall.